ajdruff/dotts/README.md

 # dotts

-dotts is an implementation of a strategy to manage configuration files, as described in a Hacker News [comment](https://news.ycombinator.com/item?id=11071754) by user StreakyCobra and further refined by [Nicola Paolucci](https://www.atlassian.com/git/tutorials/dotfiles).
+dotts is an implementation of a strategy to manage configuration files, as described in a Hacker News [comment](https://news.ycombinator.com/item?id=11071754) by user StreakyCobra ([Fabien Dubosson](https://github.com/StreakyCobra)) and further refined by [Nicola Paolucci](https://www.atlassian.com/git/tutorials/dotfiles).

-dotts plagiarizes much of Nicola's code, packaged into a single easy to use file.
+>"No extra tooling, no symlinks, files are tracked on a version control system, you can use different branches for different computers, you can replicate you configuration easily on new installation." --StreakyCobra

-To use dotts, think of it as just an alias for git but configured to use your home ~/ directory as its working directory.
+Since dotts is really just a fancy alias for git configured to use your home ~/ directory as its working directory and a local bare repo.

 For example, to commit any files in your home directory, simply add and commit, just as you would for git.